What to see in Maramures, Romania?!

 If you plan to ride the Mocanita steam train, it is better to spend the night before in Viseul de Sus, which is the starting point of the trip.

-Other accommodation options in Viseul de Sus, that suit every taste and budget:
+Here are other accommodation options in Viseul de Sus as well, that should suit every taste and budget:

 If you want to better experience Breb and its traditions, as well as the surroundings of the village, then you should spend a few nights here.